 - cleaning or maintenance work

-- experience working with children or teenagers (if working in schools).
+- experience working with children or teenagers (for caretakers in schools).

-Caretakers need to be reasonably fit as some jobs may involve lifting equipment, bending or climbing.
+Caretakers need to be reasonably fit as some jobs may involve lifting heavy objects, bending or climbing.

 Find out more about training